sympy/scipy-2016-tutorial/source/introduction.rst

 SymPy is all about construction and manipulation of *expressions*.
 By the term expression we mean mathematical expressions represented in the Python language using SymPy's classes and objects.
-Expressions may consist of symbols, numbers, function applications (and many other) and operators binding them together (addiction, subtraction, multiplication, division, exponentiation).
+Expressions may consist of symbols, numbers, functions and function applications (and many other) and operators binding them together (addiction, subtraction, multiplication, division, exponentiation).

 Suppose we want to construct an expression for `x + 1`::